cloudfoundry/bosh/bosh-stemcell/README.md

 There are a few extra steps you need to do before building a Photon OS image:

 1. Start up or re-provision the stemcell building machine (run `vagrant up` or `vagrant provision` from this directory)
-2. Download the [Photon Latest ISO](https://vmware.bintray.com/photon/iso/) image and use `scp` to copy it to the stemcell building machine.
-Please download Photon ISO of version TP2-dev or TP2.
-Note: Photon TP2 is not yet released.
-Please use TP2-dev ISO to build stemcell.
+2. Download the [latest Photon ISO image](https://vmware.bintray.com/photon/iso/) and use `scp` to copy it to the stemcell building machine.
+The version must be TP2-dev or newer.
 3. On the stemcell building machine, mount the Photon ISO at `/mnt/photon`:

         # mkdir -p /mnt/photon